mateoox600/Fireplace/docs/errors/TokenNotFoundInHeaders.md

 ## TokenNotFoundInHeaders

-Raised when no token is founde in the headers of a request.
+Raised when no token is found in the headers of a request.